The limiting law of the Discrete Gaussian level lines: Introduction

-As in the upper bound on $\fL_n$ (but with a reverse order of which level-lines are revealed, where here the induction reveals them from interior to exterior), one obtains that with high probability, conditional on $\fL_0,\ldots,\fL_{n-1}$, the limit law of $\fL_n$ stochastically dominates a Ferrari--Spohn diffusion.
-Consequently, the joint limit law of $\fL_0,\ldots,\fL_{m-1}$ dominates independent Ferrari--Spohn laws.
+As in the upper bound on $\fL_n$ (but with a reverse order of which level lines are revealed, where here the induction reveals them from interior to exterior), one obtains that with high probability, conditional on $\fL_1,\ldots,\fL_{n-1}$, the limit law of $\fL_n$ stochastically dominates a Ferrari--Spohn diffusion.
+Consequently, the joint limit law of $\fL_1,\ldots,\fL_{m}$ dominates independent Ferrari--Spohn laws.

-\begin{remark} Note that the upper bound had to reveal the level-lines from exterior to interior (revealing $\fL_{n-1}$ would introduce a non-flat interacting boundary at distance $L^{1/3+o(1)}$ above $\fL_n$) whereas the lower bound had to reveal the level-lines from interior to exterior (revealing $\fL_{n+1}$ would introduce a non-flat interacting boundary at distance $L^{1/3+o(1)}$ below $\fL_n$). \end{remark}
+\begin{remark} Note that the upper bound had to reveal the level lines from exterior to interior (revealing $\fL_{n-1}$ would introduce a non-flat interacting boundary at distance $L^{1/3+o(1)}$ above $\fL_n$) whereas the lower bound had to reveal the level lines from interior to exterior (revealing $\fL_{n+1}$ would introduce a non-flat interacting boundary at distance $L^{1/3+o(1)}$ below $\fL_n$). \end{remark}